-In the table, you can find specifications for poultry, meat and fish with default values for the weight.
-If you wish to prepare heavier poultry, meat or fish, use the lower temperature in every case.
+You can find information on roasts and default values for weights in the table.
+If you wish to roast a heavy joint of meat, you should definitely use a lower temperature.
 If roasting several joints, use the weight of the heaviest piece as a basis for determining the cooking time.
 The individual pieces should be approximately equal in size.

-A general rule: the larger the poultry, meat or fish is, the lower the cooking temperature and the longer the cooking time.
+As a general rule: the larger a roasting joint is, the lower the cooking temperature and the longer the cooking time.

-Turn the poultry, meat and fish after approx.1/2 to 3/3 of the indicated time.
+Turn roasting joints and grilled items after approx. 1/2 to /3 of the indicated time.